 Up in the hills, Cheddar Gorge will dazzle and amaze, with a village and road running through the heart of it, the ancient Cheddar Gorge truly is an incredible sight.
 An area of the Mendips also known for its caving and climbing, Wookey Hole caves is the place where cave diving was born, boasting the largest network of underground caves in Britain, Wookey Hole caves has all kinds of adventure activities on offer.
 Take a forest walk around Kings Wood, Crooks Peak, Priddy mineries, Blackmoor reserve and Stockhill, every single one an enchanting piece of ancient British countryside.
 The array of wildlife on display is sublime in the Mendips, from peregrine falcons, nightjars, red kites, greater horseshoe bats to great crested newts and rare butterflies.

 The Mendips are steeped in history, with many remnants from the past still visible, the 20 Palaeolithic sites hidden amongst the limestone have yielded up all kinds of treasures over the years, from tools to bones.
-There are an extensive range of places to stay all over the Mendips, some of the best have to be the modern tree house which are fully kitted out with all the mod cons, luxury yurts, charming shepherds huts and the absolutely amazing eco houses that are available all over this area.
-For something on firmer ground the splendour of Harptree Court is hard to beat, situated close to Chew Valley lake, there are so many beautiful areas of the gardens to relax in.
+There is an extensive range of places to stay all over the Mendips, some of the best has to be the modern treehouse which are fully kitted out with all the mod cons, luxury yurts, charming shepherds huts and the absolutely amazing eco-houses that are available all over this area.
+For something on the firmer ground the splendour of Harptree Court is hard to beat, situated close to Chew Valley lake, there are so many beautiful areas of the gardens to relax in.
 On the other hand, you may prefer the staggering beauty of Stoberry House and gardens or the conveniently located Oak House Hotel.

-You will put so much time into organising your wedding, you need a photographer who will work just as hard to capture as many of those amazing moments as possible.
+You will put so much time into organising your wedding you need a Mendips wedding photographer who will work just as hard to capture as many of those amazing moments as possible.
 As you can see from my portfolio I observe what is happening and document it using natural light where possible to create beautiful, emotive images.
-We can arrange a time for portraits but apart from that I just capture what is going on around me and photograph the wedding exactly how it happens, nothing staged or set up.
+We can arrange a time for portraits but apart from that I just capture what is going on around me and photograph the wedding exactly how it happens.
 It does not matter how big or small your wedding will be or where it is, I would just love to be there.
-If you like my style of photography and you feel a connection with my work please get in touch using the online form below.
+If you like my style as a documentary wedding photographer and you feel a connection with my work please get in touch using the online form below.

 Thank you for your time.